 I asked the waiter to choose my starter, to which he hesitantly agreed.
 I’ve been annoying waiting staff with this request all year, simply to make eating out more interesting.
 He opted for monkfish scampi with saffron mayonnaise.
 For what was essentially tempura fish, it was unimpeachable: sweet flesh cocooned in featherweight batter.
 The dish was a whisper of the greatness to come, but not memorable enough for me to stop wishing he’d chosen the pigeon.

 Gemma’s scallop with chicken wing and black pudding was enviable, a delicate balance of surf and turf, bolstered by the earthiness of the blood and oatmeal.
 Her venison fillet with celeriac and beetroot fondant was even better, and a contender for my dish of the year: buxom and blushing, and bold enough to withstand the gruffness of the root veg.
 Faultless cooking.
-My lamb rump, although forgivably rare, was elevated by the aubergine, crispy potato and black pudding.
-The plate was holistic and cohesive, and the meat, despite being slightly underdone, tasted of grass and mud and grazing—a testament to its quality.
+My lamb rump, although forgivably rare, was bolstered by the aubergine, crispy potato and black pudding.
+The plate was complete and cohesive, and the meat, despite being slightly underdone, tasted of grass and mud and grazing—a testament to its quality.

 Spotted dick, blood orange, crème anglaise and whiskey marmalade: no, not a Freudian inquiry into Nigella Lawson’s pantry, but the first in a quartet of desserts served on a board the size of a tractor wheel.
 This is Willy Wonka theatre, a properly grown-up gang of puddings, ingeniously executed by a chef who remembers what it’s like to be a customer, and who doesn’t let ego or overthinking get in the way of simplicity: dark chocolate fondant with peanut, brownie and a pistachio parfait; vanilla cheesecake with rosemary, ginger and rhubarb; and crème brulee with espresso milk foam, cinnamon doughnuts and caramel popcorn.